-A year later, their eponymous debut album reached No. 2 on the Billboard chart.
-Songwriter Jeremiah Fraites (wearing hat) credits the band’s simplicity for their success: “Anyone who can play an instrument can play a Lumineers song.”
+A year later, their eponymous debut album reached No 2 in the Billboard chart.
+Co-founder and songwriter Jeremiah Fraites credits the band’s simplicity for their success: “Anyone who can play an instrument can play a Lumineers song.”
 To celebrate the release of second album Cleopatra, the 30-year-old lists five songs that have inspired him to keep things simple.

-“This song is so simple I could teach a 3-year-old how to play it on the piano in a minute.
-But to come up with a melody that simple and unique—that’s real genius.
+“This song is so simple I could teach a three-year-old how to play it on the piano in a minute.
+But to come up with a melody that simple and unique – that’s real genius.
 It’s like with Italian food; each time I visit my wife’s family in Turin, I have some of the best meals in my life.
 The recipes are incredibly simple.
 It’s all about good ingredients, they say.
 With songs, it’s the same.
 It’s all about good, simple ideas.”

 Dr Dog - The Truth